wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/workplace-analytics-discover/includes/see-how-tool-works.md

 ## Workplace Analytics data sources

-What’s under the hood?
+What's under the hood?
 Workplace Analytics processes collaboration data from Microsoft 365.
-It then maps descriptive employee attributes, usually from the organization’s human resource information system (HRIS), onto the collaboration data.
+It then maps descriptive employee attributes, usually from the organization's human resource information system (HRIS), onto the collaboration data.
 You can see the process illustrated in this flow path:

 > [!div class="centered"]
 > ![Flow of data sources](../media/data-sources-flowpath.png)